bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, CSS for the Wrapper." />
 </p>

-Now let&apos;s take a look at the CSS for the wrapper.
-The wrapper has a width of 1000 pixels and it&apos;s set to a height of 358 pixels which is the size of my pictures.
+<p>Now let&apos;s take a look at the CSS for the wrapper.
+The wrapper has a
+width of 1000 pixels and it&apos;s set to a height of 358 pixels which is the size of my pictures.
 And I&apos;m setting margin auto on it to center it on the screen.
 And then position relative because we&apos;re going to absolutely position that string of pictures inside this window.
 This is the window that&apos;s going to show only one image.
-And then overflow hidden so you don&apos;t see the other pictures.
+And then overflow hidden so you don&apos;t see the other pictures.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 364. markup for javascript image slider (217) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">